Part 8 (Twin Peaks)

 "Part 8", also known as "Gotta Light?", (Note: Episodes did not originally air with titles, but the promotional quotes for each episode were later used as titles in the Blu-ray release of this season) is the eighth episode of the third season of the American surrealist mystery-horror drama television series Twin Peaks.
 It was written by series creators Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
 "Part 8" was first broadcast on June 25, 2017, on Showtime, and was watched by an audience of 246,000 viewers in the United States.
 The episode is composed of lengthy, surreal scenes, with very little dialogue throughout, and was largely shot in black and white.
-Critics and audiences overwhelming praised the episode for its visuals, sound design, tone, and thematic depth.
-However, some viewers found the narrative's abstract nature confusing and lacking in coherency.
+Critics and audiences overwhelmingly praised the episode for its visuals, sound design, tone, and thematic depth, but some viewers found the narrative's abstract nature confusing and lacking in coherence.